Nanopteron solution of the Korteweg-de Vries equation: Soliton-cnoidal wave solution of the KdV equation

-The phase shift formula of \eqref{shift} tells us that the phase shift of cnoidal periodic wave after its interaction with a soliton is always half of its wavelength.
-Significantly, this phase shift formula is universal to all the soliton-cnoidal wave solutions for different models in Refs. \cite{nls,kdv1,kdv2}.
-Unfortunately, it is still difficult to calculate phase shift of soliton because of the mixture of $\tanh$ and Jacobi elliptic functions.
-The existence of Jacobi elliptic functions prevent us from calculating the difference of the phase at the limits of time approaching negative and positive infinities.
-Therefore, an alternative method should be introduced to calculate the phase shift of the soliton.
+The phase shift formula \eqref{shift} tells that the phase shift of a cnoidal periodic wave after its interaction with a soliton is always half of its wavelength.
+More significantly, this phase shift formula is universal to all the soliton-cnoidal wave solutions obtained in Refs. \cite{nls,kdv1,kdv2}.
+Unfortunately, it is still difficult to calculate the phase shift of the soliton because of the mixture of the $\tanh$ and Jacobi elliptic functions.
+The existence of the Jacobi elliptic functions prevents us from calculating the difference of the phases at two different time limits, approaching negative and positive infinities, respectively.
+Therefore, an alternative method should be designed to overcome this difficulty. epsf